Changing of the Guard ceremony at Buckingham Palace

 Where to watch

-Best Spots to Watch the Changing of the Guard
+Where to Watch the Changing of the Guard

 Three locations, three different experiences.
 Pick the one that suits your group — or follow the band between them.